Fish cutlets are a spicy and savoury bite, perfect for any time of the day.

 Adukku roti(layered meat pie)

-Sri Lankan fish rolls(chinese fish roll)
+Sri Lankan fish rolls(Chinese fish roll)

 Maggi noodle nuggets

-RECIPE DIFFICULTY- A LITTLE CARE NEEDED
+RECIPE DIFFICULTY- MORE CARE NEEDED

-How to make fish cutlets(deep-fried fish balls)
+Ingredients to make fish cutlets.

 Please make sure to read the recipe instructions carefully to avoid mistakes.

-Slice the onions(1 large) into smaller pieces and chop the green chillies(2) as well, set them aside.
+Slice the onions into smaller pieces and chop the green chillies as well; set them aside.

 Fill a cooking pan with water to boil the potatoes(2 large amounting to 250g, you can add an extra potato if you are on a tight budget and want to make more cutlets).